-The advantage of knowing the diagnosis as soon as possible is that it can prevent your child from getting sick at diagnosis, prevent diabetic ketoacidosis, and avoid extended hospitalization.
-Study participants’ risk of being diagnosed in DKA also decreases from 30% to only 3%.
+The advantage of knowing the diagnosis as soon as possible is that it can prevent your child from getting sick at diagnosis, prevent diabetic ketoacidosis and avoid extended hospitalization.
+Study participants’ risk of being diagnosed in diabetic ketoacidosis (DKA) also decreases from 30 percent to only 3 percent.
 The second advantage of an early diagnosis is that the sooner doctors make the diagnosis, the sooner your child will start on insulin treatment.
-Studies show that early treatment with insulin, and keeping sugars in the near normal range, might help prolong the “honeymoon phase,” or the time that your body is capable of still making some of its own insulin.
+Studies show that early treatment with insulin, and keeping blood sugars in the near normal range, might help prolong the “honeymoon phase,” or the time that your body is capable of still making some of its own insulin.
 Currently TrialNet is testing drug interventions that include oral insulin, Abatacept (drug for Rheumatoid arthritis), Teplizumab (Anti-CD3) and ATG/GCSF for those within 100 days of diagnosis.

 To get screened for T1D risk, visit here.